Last Updated on

 1. Behavioural Problems

 Kids who are brought up with this kind of parenting style usually develop behavioural problems.
-They may grow up with an irresponsible and very casual attitude towards life.
+They may grow up with an irresponsible and casual attitude towards life.
 They may also find it extremely difficult to deal with their faults.

 2. Impulsive Attitude